Thommil/tge/README.md

 ```shell
 tge-cli build -target [target] [package-path]
 ```
-Target allows to build yoour application for Desktop, Mobile or Web backend.
+Target allows to build your application for Desktop, Mobile or Web backend.
 See [tge-cli](https://github.com/thommil/tge-cli) for full details on how to use it.